API Documentation

 Do not pass OAuth client credentials to initialize.
 Those values belong on your backend only; the mobile SDK should receive authorization codes and forward them for verification.

 The same initialization code runs on Android.
-The Kotlin bridge proxies every call to the Hawcx Android SDK, so call initialize() once during app bootstrap (e.g., inside your root component or Redux saga), passing the same projectApiKey + baseUrl, and reuse hooks/listeners across screens just like iOS.
+The Kotlin bridge proxies every call to the Hawcx Android SDK, so call initialize() once during app bootstrap (e.g., inside your root component or Redux saga), passing the same projectApiKey + baseUrl.

 Core Features